kspruthviraj/Computer_vision_lane_detection/README.md

 The intersection point in hough space represents there is a line to cross two points as in x and y plane.

-But there is not always straight line, hence -> we split hough space into grid, inside of grid corresponding to the slope and y- intercept of candidate line.
+But there is not always a straight line, hence -> we split hough space into grid, inside of grid corresponding to the slope and y- intercept of candidate line.

 Then, We will notice that some points of intersection are inside a single bin and need to cast the votes inside of the bin that it belongs to the bin.

-The bin with the maximum number of votes, that gonna be the best fit in describing our data now.
+The bin with the maximum number of votes, is the best fit in describing our data.

 BUT imagine if there is a vertical line, we have infinity gradient y = mx + b cannot be represented.
 Hence, we would better represent parameters in the polar coordinate system rather than cartesian coordinate sys.